Human Services Division

 Interested in becoming a Human Services Division Community Partner?

-Read about the Community Assistance Grant Fund program and consider applying for funding in FY 2016-2017.
+Read about the Community Assistance Grant Funding program.

 Human Relations Commission